MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 In the beginning of the definition of our new My-block, we need to delete all of the items in the "Search Results" list with the "Delete all of [Search Results]."

 Next, we need to set the "Item number in Costumes" variable to 0 with the "Set [Item number in Costumes] to [1]" block.
-Now we need to get a "Repeat" loop and set the times the program inside of the "Repeat" loop to the "Length of [Costumes]" variable **FROM THE LIST SECTION<sup>1</sup>.**
+Now we need to get a "Repeat" loop and set the times the program inside of the "Repeat" loop to the "Length of [Costumes]" variable **FROM THE LIST SECTION.**

 Inside the "Repeat" loop, add a "if else" statement.
 In the boolean input of the "if else" statement, add a "contains" boolean.
 In the first text input of the "contains" block, add the "item [] in [costumes]" variable. in the Text input of the "item [] in []" variable, add the "Item number in Costumes" variable we made.
 In the final input for the "contains" block, add the "Search" variable inside the "Run Search" My-Block.
 Now our "contains" boolean is complete!
 Here is how it should look: